a-morales/kwm/README.md

 A sample config and init file can be found within the [examples](examples) directory.

+Note: The sample configuration and information is updated to follow Kwm @ master.
+If you are running a release version of Kwm, be aware that the documentation in this github repository may not always apply.

 ## Usage:

 When *Kwm* starts, it will automatically tile the windows of the current space using the tiling mode set in the config file.